-Incidentally, the gallery’s main columns aren’t cunningly aged to look weathered by centuries of Egyptian sun – they are originals from excavations in Alexandria.
+Incidentally, nobody cunningly aged the gallery’s main columns to look weathered by centuries of Egyptian sun – these are originals from excavations in Alexandria.

 As a non-expert, here’s what else caught my attention:

 - Gallery 2 takes you “inside” (literally) a mastaba or large tomb.
-You can go into the actual cult chamber, which was shipped over from its location in Giza in 1914.
+You go into the actual cult chamber, which they shipped over from its location in Giza in 1914.

 Ka-ni-nisut, the original occupant of the tomb, was a high-ranking civil servant from around the 4th/5th dynasty, some 4,500 years ago.
-Close your eyes late at night and you can catch whispered mutterings about budgets and stocks of paper clips.
+Close your eyes late at night and you might catch whispered mutterings about the price of limestone and paper clips.

-- Gallery 3 has a collection of Shabti, which look a little like miniature Oscars, but were left in tombs to take on manual tasks for the deceased in the afterlife.
+- Gallery 3 has a collection of Shabti, which look a little like miniature Oscars.
+These were left in tombs to take on manual tasks for the deceased in the afterlife.

-Leaving nothing to chance, they sometimes also included model overseers to manage the labourers.
-You’ve enough problems in the afterlife without having to worry about rebellious workers.
+Leaving nothing to chance, the Shabti sometimes also included model overseers to manage the labourers.
+You face enough problems in the afterlife without having to worry about rebellious workers.

-- Gallery 5 is dedicated to funerary literature – the scrolls, wall inscriptions and similar containing the spells and texts required to ensure safe passage into the afterlife.
+- Gallery 5 covers funerary literature: the scrolls, wall inscriptions and similar containing the spells and texts required to ensure safe passage into the afterlife.

 After you go in, look to the left for an original papyrus showing a pictorial guide to the underworld.

 - Gallery 4 leads off 5 and covers magic and gods (another big deal in ancient Egypt).

-If you want an illicit snigger here, check out the display cabinet on your right as you enter.
-There’s a “protective figure” of a man with a certain portion of his anatomy accentuated to twice his body size.
+For an illicit snigger, check out the display cabinet on your right as you enter for a “protective figure” of a man with a certain portion of his anatomy accentuated to twice his body size.